fenago/puppet-course/advanced/md/Lab_5.md

 ```

-If you check your Git history to see what was touched[]{#id325436476
-.indexterm} in the most recent change, this may be another way to
+If you check your Git history to see what was touched in the most recent change, this may be another way to
 identify what\'s upsetting Puppet: